bingcheng1998/VE281/Programming-Assignment/Programming-Assignment-2/report/report 2.md

 From **Figure 4** we can see that when the data size is small, it's so hard to recognize the runtime because the datas are so unstable.
 There are so many data hopping all the time, though I used `Loop several times` in my code, it doesn't work because the performance of my computer is not stable.

 ![Figure 3](resources/[selection] time vs size in small period without log.svg)

+Because these two lines are so similar, which means that we can use any of them when the number of datas are small.

 ![Figure 4](resources/[selection] time vs size in small period.svg)